Complex interdependence: Weaponized interdependence

-There are two types of power they can leverage: 1.
-Market Power, and 2.
-Bilateral Dependence.
 They can do this through (1) the chokepoint and/or (2) the panopticon effect (the two forms of weaponized interdependence).
 In this context, panopticon means that states have information they can use to their advantage in order to predict their opponent's actions, sway negotiations, etc. Chokepoint means that a state is able to limit or prohibit use of a node (often a high degree node), so that another state(s)/private actor(s) cannot go through it.
 However, only states with the legal or physical jurisdiction over that node can utilize this form of weaponization.
 They also need strong, centralized legal and regulatory institutions.
 This can create tensions between states that have the ability to weaponize information, versus states that cannot.
-So even though the United States has both the legal and physician jurisdiction over chief nodes, its domestic institutions and norms limit certain actions it can take (for example, it cannot cut states out of the network).
+So even though the United States has both the legal and physical jurisdiction over chief nodes, its domestic institutions and norms limit certain actions it can take (for example, it cannot cut states out of the network).
 SWIFT, a U.S dominated network system, vital to the global payment system, is just one example of Farrell and Newman's theory in work.
 We see the chokepoint effect when the U.S (and European officials) locked Iran out of the global payment system because they felt it was assisting the regime and a contributor to its financial strength.
 An example of the panopticon effect was the U.S' use of SWIFT, shortly after 9/11, in order to gain information about international terrorism, its networks, and its financing.
 Despite initial criticism from the EU and the public, they later approved of the U.S’ actions and only required that the U.S share the information it gained.
 Therefore, just as the theory suggests, because SWIFT was a chief node in the global network system, certain states were able to weaponize it for strategic reasons.